Published on 12 August 2026

-How Revolving Credit Facilities Work
+The Basics of Revolving Credit Facilities

-- Flexible Access: Draw funds on demand via an online platform
+- Flexible Access: Draw funds on demand via an online platform for immediate access

 - Interest Only: Pay interest solely on the amount you use